-SSEN Transmission (SSEN) is a Transmission Owner (TO) responsible for the high voltage 132kV, 220kV, 275kV, and 400kV electricity transmission network in the north of Scotland.
+SSEN Transmission (SSEN) is the Transmission Owner (TO) responsible for the high voltage 132kV, 220kV, 275kV, and 400kV electricity transmission network in the north of Scotland.
 Our network consists of underground and subsea cables, overhead lines on wooden poles and steel towers, and electricity substations, extending over a quarter of the UK's land mass crossing some of its most challenging terrain.
-The loss of electricity transmission in the UK would be critical to the economy, health, manufacturing and civil society.
+SSEN aims to deliver 11GW of offshore wind as part of the UK and Scottish Governments' 2030 overall ambition for offshore wind targets of 50GW and 11GW.